 Otherwise, keep food cold in your car by packing it in a well-insulated cooler.
-If your car has air conditioning, the cooler and food should be fine while you’re driving.
-During the summer or when your car is parked, you should keep the cooler in the trunk covered with a blanket or tarp to keep it insulated.
+If your car has air conditioning, the cooler and food should be fine while driving.
+During the summer or when your car is parked, keep the cooler in the trunk covered with a blanket or tarp to keep it insulated.

 12. How to keep food cold while backpacking?

 Lugging around a bulky cooler while backpacking would be ridiculous.
 So instead, you can put your food and drinks in a thermal bag.